This page is for characters that debuted in the novel Ender's Game.

 - Planimal: They metamorphose from animal to plant as part of their life cycle, just like every other species on their homeworld.

 - Starfish Aliens: They look vaguely like humanoid pigs as juveniles... but upon reaching full adulthood they are ritually vivisected and transform into a tree.
+This bizarre biology is noted to not make a great deal of sense and later turns out to be the result of a genetic engineering project.
+Their oldest surviving myth is about the arrival of the probe that mutated them into their current forms.

 An unseen species which created the descolada, leading to the evolution of the pequeninos.